 The workplace can often be an environment of high pressure and stress with impending deadlines and targets, and this can be a contributing factor to mental ill health.
 A high-pressured working atmosphere can also be a barrier to accessing the right support from employers.
 Therefore, it is important for organisations to work to break down the barriers which prevent people from accessing the mental health and wellbeing support that they need.

-In Leeds, the network believes that good mental health in the workplace helps everyone, no matter what position they may be in within an organisation.
+Our Leeds network believes that good mental health in the workplace helps everyone, no matter what position they may be in within an organisation.
 Therefore, locally the 10 Steps Toolkit has been created to enable employers to embed better mental health awareness and support in their workplaces.

-The10 Steps Toolkit, developed in Leeds by employers for employers, is a perfect starting point for organisations to embed good practice and keep the mental health and wellbeing conversation going.
+The 10 Steps Toolkit, developed in Leeds by employers for employers, is a perfect starting point for organisations to embed good practice and keep the mental health and wellbeing conversation going.
 It is a free online resource designed to help employers develop ideas on creating positive working environments, supporting employee wellbeing and challenging stigma surrounding mentally ill health in the workplace.
 It provides suggested actions, case studies and links to resources which will help you to work towards achieving an open and positive culture towards mental health in your organisation.
 Many of the actions are good business practice backed up by an increased understanding of mental health in the workplace.

 The 10 Steps are divided into three sections which encourage employers to focus on engaging staff on the issue of wellbeing in the workplace, educating your managers and wider workforce about mental health awareness and embedding good practice and the right support processes.
 This resource reinforces the importance of including staff from all levels of the organisation when creating and implementing your mental health and wellbeing strategy, the need for relevant training and having a clear zero tolerance approach to discrimination in the workplace.